hoomberto/flashcards-starter/README.md

 Fully playable rock paper scissors in which the user and computer choices are shown beneath what they pick
 ![alt text](https://media.giphy.com/media/IJcXynV0I365zgvsxH/giphy.gif "FlashCard Demo")

+## Install/Setup instructions
+Fork or clone this repo and (with Node.js installed) run node index.js to play!

 ### Future Additions
 - Add timer functionality so that the quiz displays how long it took to complete
 - Have the quiz restart if the user's score is less than 90 percent